Drug Detox London & Essex

-Drug dependency is where you have to take a certain amount of a drug in order to be able to function normally and stave off withdrawal symptoms.
+Drug dependency is where you must take a certain amount of a drug in order to be able to function normally and stave off withdrawal symptoms.
 If you miss a dose or take any less than you usually do, you will develop withdrawal symptoms.

 Drug dependence can happen with any drug, either psychologically, physically or both.
 Certain drugs create physical dependence due to chemical changes in the brain taking place, as a result of repeated.
 These changes are adaptations to the drug, so that the body can function normally.
 The brain, in addition, becomes dependent on the effects of the drug.

 Drug dependence can also manifest from a genuine need for a prescription drug.
-Some individuals who do not suffer from a mental compulsion to abuse drugs, will still require a medical detox to help them withdraw safely from a drug they have developed a physical dependence to.
-This typically happens with long term pain management medications, such as opiate painkillers.
+Some individuals who do not suffer from a mental compulsion to abuse drugs, will still require a medical detox to help them withdraw safely from a drug they have developed physical dependence to.
+This typically happens with long-term pain management medications, such as opiate painkillers.

 Drug addiction is where there is a psychological dependence is present, with or without a physical dependence.
 An individual who is drug addicted, will behave very differently from someone who had developed a dependency due to following a medical prescription.